Skip to main content

 Attach images (JPEG, PNG, GIF, WebP) to any message.
 Images are sent as inline base64 content blocks so the agent can see screenshots, diagrams, or UI mockups natively.

-Provider-native tools (built into the model’s API, like Claude’s native file tool) are tracked separately from ADE-owned tools (served via MCP).
-The chat header MCP badge shows the count of ADE/external MCP tools; provider-native tools are always available based on the model.
+Provider-native tools (built into the model’s API, like Claude’s native file tool) are tracked separately from ADE-owned tools (served through the ADE RPC surface).
+The chat header tools badge shows the count of ADE actions available to the session; provider-native tools are always available based on the model.

 Creating a PR from Chat